Overpaying for AJ McCarron Would Mark a New Low in NFL QB Desperation

 If you squinted just right while looking at his 2013 and 2014 seasons, it was possible to see a shred of potential.
 It was not anywhere near enough potential to justify $18.5 million in guaranteed money, but he met a minimum level of hope.

 At the time, the Bears could look at Glennon's 2013 rookie season on a Tampa Bay Buccaneers team starved for supporting talent and see a quarterback who finished with a solid touchdown-to-interception ratio of 19-to-9.
-He performed that well even while facing relentless pressure, which resulted in 40 sacks in 13 games.
+He performed that well even while facing relentless pressure, which resulted in 40 sacks over 13 games.

-Giving Glennon anything that approached starting quarterback money was a laughable mistake and a decision set to be abandoned after one season, as Jeff Dickerson of ESPN.com noted Wednesday the "writing is clearly on the wall" for the Bears to release Glennon.
+Giving Glennon anything that approached starting quarterback money was a laughable mistake and a decision set to be abandoned after one season.
+Jeff Dickerson of ESPN.com noted Wednesday the "writing is clearly on the wall" for the Bears to release Glennon.

 But at least there was something to latch on to with him.
 Osweiler's case study in burnt money provides a much closer parallel to what the McCarron experience could be like.

 Osweiler appeared in eight games for the 2015 Denver Broncos, starting seven.
 He attempted 275 passes, more than double McCarron's career regular-season total (133).
-While he struggled, Osweiler hadn't reached full-blown disaster territory yet.
+While he struggled then, Osweiler hadn't reached full-blown disaster territory yet.
 He posted a respectable passer rating of 86.4 and averaged 260.1 passing yards per start.

-He didn't do nearly enough to earn the $37 million in guaranteed money the Texans gave him.
-Osweiler had been benched in Week 17 in favor of the 39-year-old Peyton Manning, who took over for the Broncos' playoff run, but Osweiler spent nearly half a season as a starter.
+He still didn't do nearly enough to earn the $37 million in guaranteed money the Texans gave him.
+Osweiler was benched in Week 17 in favor of a 39-year-old Peyton Manning, who took over for the Broncos' playoff run, but the former Arizona State standout spent nearly half a season as a starter.

-Unlike McCarron's will be—he hasn't started a game since January 2016—Osweiler's time as a starter was still fresh when the Texans signed him.
-He started late-season games for a team that won the Super Bowl and signed as a free agent two months later.
+Unlike McCarron's will be—he hasn't started a game since January 2016—Osweiler's time as a starter was fresh when the Texans signed him.
 McCarron attempted a mere 14 passes during the 2016 and 2017 seasons.
 All of them came in garbage time.
 But he'll still be highly coveted on the free-agent market.
 And one quarterback-needy team in particular is surely salivating.

 That team's head coach logged some hard cardio when he ran across the field to warmly embrace McCarron in 2017.